dcamper/HPCC-htpasswd4classroom/README.md

 ![configmgr_screenshot](assets/configmgr.png)

-## Configuring Users in the .htpasswd File
+## Configuring Users Via the Command Line

 You should define at least one of the administrator's usernames and passwords in the .htpasswd file before you restart the cluster.
+Use `man htpasswd` on the command line to see all of the options and to obtain an overview of what the utility does.

-If you used the recommended default configuration for plugin and you do not have an existing .htpasswd file, and the you want to define the username "admin" then steps would be:
+If you used the recommended default configuration for plugin, you do not have an existing .htpasswd file, and you want to define the username "admin" then steps would be:

     cd /etc/HPCCSystems
     sudo htpasswd -c .htpasswd admin